jbordalo/personal-page/content/authors/admin/_index.md

 highlight_name: true
 ---

-João Bordalo is a PhD Student from NOVA School of Science and Technology.
+João Bordalo is a Computer Science PhD Student at NOVA School of Science and Technology.
 Currently researching the applications of machine learning for the self-management of complex distributed systems.
 {style="text-align: justify;"}